2. Controller. Data Protection Officer

 c) other third parties as part of a corporate transaction such as a merger or sale of assets; public authorities and entities, for legal and tax purposes, or, possibly, in order to protect the business as well as the customers, staff or suppliers of OCTO.
 In some cases, OCTO may be requested to communicate the personal data in accordance with the legitimate orders from public authorities and to meet the national security requirements or comply with statutory provisions.

 3.5.
-OCTO will only process personal data in countries located in the European Union and will not carry out any cross-border transfer of personal data outside the EEA, unless such transfer is based on the prior written consent of the Data Subject or any other suitable safeguard, including (a) the EU Commission standard contractual clauses; (b) EU Commission’s decisions of adequacy pertaining to the countries to which Data are transferred; (c) binding corporate rules adopted by OCTO Group or by OCTO’s designated processors or sub-processors, (d) consent, contractual obligations or other requirements referred to in art.
+OCTO will only process personal data in countries located in the European Union and will not carry out any cross-border transfer of personal data outside the EEA, unless such transfer is based on principles stated by artt.
+45 – 49 of the GDPR, including (a) the EU Commission standard contractual clauses; (b) EU Commission’s decisions of adequacy pertaining to the countries to which Data are transferred; (c) binding corporate rules adopted by OCTO Group or by OCTO’s designated processors or sub-processors, (d) consent, contractual obligations or other requirements referred to in art.
 49 of the GDPR.

 4.1.
 In the normal course of operation, the information systems and software procedures involved in the operation of this Website acquire certain items of personal information, the transmission of which is implicit in the use of internet communication protocols.

 4.2.
 The information in question is not collected in order to be associated with specific Users, but could by its very nature allow the identification of these Users as a result of processing and association with information held by third parties.